Meet the ATSA Team

 Cathleen O’Leary M.A., LCPC

 Cathleen (Cate) O'Leary is a Licensed Clinical Professional Counselor licensed in both Illinois and Iowa.
 She treats anxiety disorders using exposure therapy, cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT) and parent-child interaction therapy for selective mutism (PCIT-SM).
-Cate provides services in the clinic, home, and community settings, as well as telehealth options.
-She also continues to serve as a Classroom Group Facilitator for Adventure Camp Intensive Group Treatment for Selective Mutism every summer at ATSA.
-In addition to her role at ATSA, Cate continues her role as a job coach at a nearby school district for both high school and adult transition students with developmental and emotional disabilities.
-She provides on-site vocational training and counseling for students who may also have co-existing issues such as obsessive compulsive disorder or anxiety.
+Cate provides services in the clinic, home, school, and community settings, as well as telehealth options to children, adolescents, and adults.
+Cate also offers individual intensive sessions for those traveling from long distances or for those needing a more significant dose of exposure therapy to treat anxiety.
+She continues to serve as a Classroom Group Facilitator for Adventure Camp Intensive Group Treatment for Selective Mutism every summer at ATSA.
+Cate also provides district-approved consultative services to train and work with school teams on how to apply child-directed interaction (CDI) and verbal-directed interaction (VDI) skills in the school setting for students with selective mutism.
+Cate values the importance of the parent-child relationship as well as the teacher-student relationship and feels rewarded when these adults in the child/adolescent’s life recognize and learn how they can be agents of change for their children and students.
+Likewise, working with adults, Cate enjoys teaching adults how to become unstuck from the anxious-avoidance cycle and living an approach-coping lifestyle to help individuals live a life consistent with their values.
 Cate earned her Master’s degree in counseling from Saint Xavier University in Chicago, Illinois.
 She completed her practicum and internship at Richards High School in Oak Lawn, Illinois where she served as a school counselor working with students who struggled academically due to social and emotional issues.
+Cate also has a 13-year history working within a multidisciplinary team at a local school district as a job coach for both high school and adult transition students with developmental and emotional disabilities.
 Cate feels passionate about providing a safe and nurturing environment for children, adolescents, and transitioning adults, and is committed to see them develop to their full potential.

 Outpatient Therapist, Practicum Clinician

-Meghan Riordan completed selective mutism intervention training through ATSA’s Adventure Camp Counselor Training program in the summer of 2021.
-Because she stood out in her ability to build rapport with our anxious pediatric population, Meghan was recruited to continue as co-facilitator for our Courage Club group therapies for children with selective mutism and social anxiety.
-In June 2022, Meghan expanded her role to provide individual outpatient and intensive services to our patients as a part-time therapist, supervised by Carmen Tumialan Lynas, Ph.D.
-In her role as Practicum Clinician, Meghan is completing her clinical hours requirement towards her Education Specialist degree (Ed.S.) in Clinical Mental Health Counseling from Loyola University Chicago.
-Her interest in providing mental health services to children and adolescents stems from a history of working with kids dating back to her college years at Butler University.
+Meghan Riordan is a Licensed Professional Counselor and holds a master’s education specialist degree (Ed.S.) in Clinical Mental Health Counseling (CMHC) from Loyola University Chicago.
+Meghan works with children and adolescents, young adults, and parents coping with anxiety.
+She provides evidence-based treatments including cognitive behavioral therapy (CBT), parent-child interaction therapy adapted for selective mutism (PCIT-SM), exposure therapy, parent coaching, and acceptance and commitment therapy (ACT).
+In 2021, Meghan completed selective mutism intervention training through ATSA’s Adventure Camp Counselor Training program and served as a co-facilitator for our Courage Club group therapies for children with selective mutism and social anxiety.
+In 2022 to 2023, completed her clinical internship at ATSA providing outpatient and intensive services in both individual and group therapies and is currently a CMHC Fellow at ATSA completing her clinical hours requirement towards her LCPC licensure, supervised by Carmen Tumialan Lynas, Ph.D.
+Meghan provides outpatient exposure-based services in the clinic, school, and community settings, as well as teacher training, and also serves as supervisor and classroom facilitator at ATSA’s Adventure Camp Intensive Treatment for Selective Mutism program.
+Meghan’s interest in providing mental health services to children and adolescents stems from a history of working with kids dating back to her college years at Butler University.
 While there, Meghan volunteered at the Indiana School for the Blind and Vision Impaired, interacting with adolescents through stimulating sensory activities and games to increase their confidence and curiosity.
 Also, as a long-standing volleyball coach for children and adolescents, and an athlete herself throughout college, Meghan understands the pressures and anxieties that come with sports performance, which also contributed to her interest in mental health.
 In addition to her role at ATSA, Meghan continues her role as a Girls Volleyball Coach at MOD Volleyball Club where she educates children ages 9-18 on volleyball skills, the importance of teamwork, and ways to set and achieve performance goals.
 Meghan has participated in previous research covering the effects of a student’s confidence on their performance, based on their perceptions of the task, which also solidified her interest in cognitive-behavioral therapy (CBT).
-At ATSA, Meghan offers individual therapy and group therapy using PCIT-SM, CBT, ACT, MI and works with children and adolescents, as well as parents, coping with anxiety.
+At ATSA, Meghan offers individual therapy and group therapy using acceptance-based and cognitive-behavioral therapies to children, adolescents, and adults coping with anxiety and related conditions.

 Speech & Language Services